AiNedMemory/AiNedMemory/Website/docs/clibrary.md

 :::danger
-If the application is started without anything programmed in the FPGA region, the system will hang and requires a hard reset to recover.
+If the application is started without anything programmed in the FPGA region, the system will hang and requires a power cycle to recover.
 :::

 ```bash